Trinity United Church of Christ: Since 2008: under Reverend Otis Moss III

 Reverend Dr. Otis Moss III has been Trinity's senior pastor since 2008.
 He is a graduate of Morehouse College, Yale Divinity School, and Chicago Theological Seminary.
 His father, Rev. Dr. Otis Moss Jr., was also an acclaimed preacher before him.

-Moss' sermons are video streamed live online internationally through the church's website and some sermons can also be found on YouTube.
+Moss' sermons are video streamed live online through the church's website and some sermons can also be found on YouTube.

 Weekly broadcasts of the church's Sunday service are also carried across the US on TV One on Sundays at 7:30 a.m.
 EST.

 Trinity in comparative perspective

-Byassee argues that "African Americans have generated distinctly Black forms of Christianity since they arrived on these [American] shores" and asserts that "the significance of these forms has been appreciated in mainline seminaries and churches for at least two generations."
-Speller has discussed the major interpretive frameworks into which Black churches have been historically categorized by scholars, as well as several later ones.
+Byassee argues that "African Americans have generated distinctly black forms of Christianity since they arrived on these [American] shores" and asserts that "the significance of these forms has been appreciated in mainline seminaries and churches for at least two generations."
+Speller has discussed the major interpretive frameworks into which black churches have been historically categorized by scholars, as well as several later ones.
 She does this to place Trinity within a broader understanding of the Black church, and all Christian churches, and to trace Trinity's history of movement within several of the frameworks, while also discussing numerous of Trinity's ongoing struggles.
-Byassee asserts that Trinity is well within the mainstream of the Black church, and is remarkable in the mainline Protestant world only for its size and influence."
+Byassee asserts that Trinity is well within the mainstream of the black church, and is remarkable in the mainline Protestant world only for its size and influence."

-Speller summarizes several interpretive models of Black churches that have predominated in scholarly literature from especially prior the 1960s:
+Speller summarizes several interpretive models of black churches that have predominated in scholarly literature from especially prior the 1960s:

 The Assimilation Model

-Black churches that have been explained as within The Assimilation Model are those primarily composed of middle-class Blacks motivated by a racially integrated society and who are willing to disassociate themselves from their ethnic identity to achieve this, as well as to avoid the stereotyped labels sometimes assigned to Blacks by whites.
+Black churches that have been explained as within The Assimilation Model are those primarily composed of middle-class blacks motivated by a racially integrated society and who are willing to disassociate themselves from their ethnic identity to achieve this, as well as to avoid the stereotyped labels sometimes assigned to blacks by whites.
 This model has been described as the "demise of the Black church for the public good of Blacks."

 The Isolation Model

-The Isolation Model category has been assigned to those Black churches composed of primarily lower-class Blacks who lack the optimism of middle-class Blacks about societal integration between the races.
+The Isolation Model category has been assigned to those black churches composed of primarily lower-class blacks who lack the optimism of middle-class blacks about societal integration between the races.
 Churches described as within this model hold to theologies that emphasize "other worldliness" and deemphasize social action within "this world."

 The Compensatory Model

-The Compensatory Model has been a designation of Black churches where congregants find acceptance, appreciation, and applause often denied them within dominant society.
+The Compensatory Model has been a designation of black churches where congregants find acceptance, appreciation, and applause often denied them within dominant society.
 Motivation stems from a promise of achieving personal empowerment and recognition, i.e., congregants are "compensated" with improved self-esteem as their peers affirm their successes.